 In older homes, the water was directed towards the sewer, but when too much water accumulated, sewage would have nowhere to go, and the basement would flood with sewage.
 In modern homes, these problems are dealt with through a sump pump; water is directed to a sump pit, a pit meant simply to hold the water; the water is then pushed out of the house through a sump pump, and drained out onto your lawn using a discharge hose.
 The system of sump pit, sump pump and discharge hose are often referred to simply as “the sump pump” by people who don’t know the terminology.

 Now that you know what a sump pump is, you can appreciate how important it is to have one installed.
-Older homes can have backwater valves installed; they stop sewage from flooding your basement if there’s too much groundwater entering your home.
+Older residential homes can have backwater valves installed; they stop sewage from flooding your basement if there’s too much groundwater entering your home.
 The sewage stopped by a backwater valve could also potentially flow up through your sink or bathtub, so these devices are extremely important to get installed.
 Sump pumps and sump pits further protect your home from damage; anyone who has experienced basement flooding can appreciate how much damage the water can cause, and how much effort it can take to clean up.
 Clean Line will handle every element of your backwater valve and sump pump installation, including securing all necessary permits from the City of Winnipeg or your town’s government.
 We’ll plot the construction of the sump pit, find the best devices for your needs, and install a sump pump that can handle the expected groundwater load of your home.

 You’ve got your sump pump installed – now you want to know how to make it last.
 Like any mechanical device, there are best practices to keep your sump pump working optimally.
 Knowing these practices can keep you from experiencing unexpected failures.
 Failures are particularly problematic for sump pumps, because they start working when your basement is at risk of flooding.
 One of the most common problems we see in sump pumps is that their power can go out during a storm; one power surge and the pump can short circuit.
 That’s especially problematic because a storm is exactly the time that you want your pump to be working.
 We can help you avoid this problem by installing a system with a backup battery in case of short circuit.